abnsol/Task-Manager-API-Gin/docs/api_documentation.md

 The Task Management API is a robust, clean-architecture RESTful service built with Go and Gin for managing tasks.
 It supports user registration, login, JWT authentication, and role-based access control (RBAC) for "Admin" and "user" roles.
 All data is stored persistently using MongoDB Atlas (cloud MongoDB).
+Unit tests are provided for usecases, and infrastructure using Testify and mockery.

 ---